cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 | Twenty arguments in total      |                 183 |                148 |

 Computes the median of the given arguments using a generic algorithm.
-The algorithm generates quite a large code and is fairly slow, because Mindcode doesn't support internal memory arrays yet.
+The algorithm generates quite a large code and is fairly slow as it doesn't modify the input array.

 # Printing library